Electoral Area F Official Community Plan Update

 Will minimum lot sizes be reduced to 2.5 acres to allow for subdivision and to increase housing supply?

-Miranda Scott asked about 2 years ago
+Miranda Scott asked over 2 years ago

 Hi Miranda, thank you for taking an interest in your community and getting involved in the Area F OCP Update.
 Land use designations within an OCP can address minimum lot sizes and this topic is identified under the diverging topic section within the Growth Community Workbook.
 We encourage you to submit your comments related to minimum parcel size requirements as part of this process or attend an upcoming town hall to further discuss this, or any other topic of interest to you.